Trustroots/tr-ssb/docs/brainstorming/schema.md

 Maybe not.
 Perhaps it's better called `fields` or `data` or something.
 Maybe even specify that its purpose is to allow for filtering and call it `filter` or something.
 Not sure, but I guess it's not really "meta" data, it's actually data.
 How many people can be accommodated is no more "meta" than the location where the gift is available.

+What about applying these rules to all fields?
+We don't necessarily need to nest the fields.
+They could be top level fields which we apply these rules to.

+- Fields of type date are a unix timestamp in microseconds and suffixed with `At`
+  - Examples like `startsAt`, `expiresAt`, `departsAt`, `arrivesAt`
+- Fields of type `boolean` are prefixed `is` and are preferably always in the affirmative and not the negative case
+  - Examples like `isWheelchairAccessible: false`, `isBikeRepairAvailable: true`, `isVegan: true`
+- Fields of type integer are suffixed `Count`
+  - Examples like `maxPeopleCount: 3`, `itemCount: 8`
+- Other fields of type `string` or `array` of `strings` are rendered as text
+- Fields of type `object` are ignored

+If a log entry is of type `gift/offering` or `gift/seeking` then these rules could be applied to render data dynamically without having to know ahead of time what shape the data will take.

 ## First step

 Having reviewed all the above, here's a more concrete example: